-The shekel dropped 0.4 percent to 3.8323 a dollar at 11:20 a.m. in Tel Aviv.
-It earlier fell to 3.8357, the lowest since Jan.
-17 and is down 1.8 percent this month, the second-best performer among the 10 most-active currencies in Europe, the Middle East and Africa, according to data compiled by Bloomberg.
-The Dollar Index (DXY) gained for an 11th day as the European debt crisis boosted demand for safer assets.
+The shekel dropped 0.4 percent to 3.8313 a dollar at 4:38 p.m. in Tel Aviv.
+It earlier fell to 3.8358, the lowest since Jan.
+17 and is down 1.7 percent this month, the second-best performer among the 10 most-active currencies in Europe, the Middle East and Africa, according to data compiled by Bloomberg.
+The Dollar Index gained for an 11th day as the European debt crisis boosted demand for safer assets.

-Greece’s political deadlock looked set to continue as President Karolos Papoulias prepared for another day of discussions with political party leaders on forming a national unity government.
-The standoff has reignited concern the country will renege on pledges to cut spending and leave the euro area.
+Greece’s political deadlock went into a second week after President Karolos Papoulias failed to secure agreement on a unity government and avert new elections.
+The standoff has reignited concern the country will renege on pledges to cut spending and may decide to leave the euro area.
 Israel exports almost 60 percent of its goods to the euro region and the U.S.

-“The shekel is losing its attractiveness on the back of a slowing global economy and uncertainty about the European debt crisis, which is affecting Israel’s export-driven economy,” said Adiv Kabiri, senior currency dealer at Gift Asset Management Ltd. in Tel Aviv.
+“The shekel is losing its attractiveness on the back of a slowing global economy and uncertainty about the European debt crisis,” said Adiv Kabiri, senior currency dealer at Gift Asset Management Ltd. in Tel Aviv.
 “In case the crisis in Europe deteriorates the Bank of Israel may decide to lower interest rates to boost growth.”